๐Ÿ“ SAT

 What Is the Average ACT Score?

 According to ACT, Inc., the national average composite score for the graduating class of 2025 was 19.4.
 Scoring above that places you in the top half of all test takers.
-For most competitive four-year colleges, however, you’ll want to aim considerably higher.
+For most competitive four-year colleges, you will want to aim considerably higher.

 What Is Considered a Good ACT Score?

-Rather than chasing a single “good” score, it’s more useful to think in tiers based on where a score places you nationally:
+There is no single number that counts as “good.”
+Think in tiers based on where a score places you nationally:

 • 33โ€“36 (top 1โ€“2%): Competitive for the most selective universities, including the Ivy League, MIT, Stanford, and similar institutions.